HYF-Class20/agile-development-group3-loruki/planning/backlog.md

 - **HOME PAGE**
 - As a user i want know more feature about cloud hosting.
-- [ ] \_there is a prominent navbar in the middle of the page
+- [ ] _there is a prominent navbar in the middle of the page_
-- As a user I want to see pictures and logos
+- As a user I want to see pictures and logos.
-- [ ] \_there is a logo and pictures in middle of the page
+- [ ] _there is a logo and pictures in middle of the page_

 ## Could-Haves